FelixAugenstein/watson-assistant-phone-integration/README.md

 Now you should be able to call your Watson Assistant with your verified phone.
+To train STT and TTS Custom Models you can use this [simple interface](https://medium.com/ibm-data-ai/watson-speech-services-introducing-a-simple-interface-to-train-stt-and-tts-custom-models-912618d42d9b).

 ## If you have any questions just contact me
 Felix Augenstein<br>